hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 dd bs=4M if=/path/to/archlinux.iso of=/dev/sdX && sync # where X is your device number
 ```

-If unsure which `sdX` device to copy the ISO too, run `dmesg | tail` just after plugging it in and look at the last few lines.
+If unsure which `sdX` device to copy the ISO to, run `dmesg | tail` just after plugging it in and look at the last few lines.

 ## Modify BIOS to make computer UEFI bootable